ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

-title: Ethereum 2.0 (Serenity) Phases - EthHub
+title: Ethereum 2.0 Phases - EthHub

 description: A guide to the phases and implementation plans of Ethereum 2.0, aka Serenity.

-# Ethereum 2.0 \(Serenity\) Phases
+# Ethereum 2.0 Phases

 _As Ethereum 2.0 is in heavy research and development, this page may become outdated spontaneously.
 It is kept up to date on a best-effort basis._

 ## Introduction

-Ethereum’s Serenity upgrade will bring Sharding, Proof of Stake, a new virtual machine \(eWASM\) and more.
+Ethereum's major network upgrade, dubbed Ethereum 2.0, Eth2 or Serenity, will bring with it Sharding, Proof of Stake, a new virtual machine \(eWASM\) and more.
 It’s important to understand that this upgrade will not take place at a single point in time - instead, it will be rolled out in phases.
-This document attempts to be a reference point for these phases and what each includes.
+This document attempts to be a reference point for these phases and what each one includes.

 ## Design Goals